gimer666/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 With everything required now entered, what does it all mean?
 Put simply, the first two variables `STATIC_DIR` and `STATICFILES_DIRS` refers to the locations on your computer where static files are stored.
 The final variable `STATIC_URL` then allows us to specify the URL with which static files can be accessed when we run our Django development server.
 For example, with `STATIC_URL` set to `/static/`, we would be able to access static content at `http://127.0.0.1:8000/static/`. *Think of the first two variables as server-side locations, and the third variable as the location with which clients can access static content.*

-X> ### Test your Configuration
+> ### Test your Configuration
-X> As a small exercise, test to see if everything is working correctly.
+> As a small exercise, test to see if everything is working correctly.
 Try and view the `rango.jpg` image in your browser when the Django development server is running.
-X> If your `STATIC_URL` is set to `/static/` and `rango.jpg` can be found at `images/rango.jpg`, what is the URL you enter into your Web browser's window?
+> If your `STATIC_URL` is set to `/static/` and `rango.jpg` can be found at `images/rango.jpg`, what is the URL you enter into your Web browser's window?
-X>
+>
-X> **Try to figure this out before you move on!
+> **Try to figure this out before you move on!
 The answer is coming up if you get stuck.**

 W> ### Don't Forget the Slashes!
 W> When setting `STATIC_URL`, check that you end the URL you specify with a forward slash (e.g. `/static/`, not `/static`).
 As per the [official Django documentation](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-STATIC_URL), not doing so can open you up to a world of pain.
 The extra slash at the end ensures that the root of the URL (e.g. `/static/`) is separated from the static content you want to serve (e.g. `images/rango.jpg`).